leafo/luajit-geoip/README.md

 The location of database files vary depending on the system.
 For this example we'll use `/usr/share/GeoIP/GeoLite2-Country.mmdb` for the country database.

+This module works great in OpenResty, no special considerations need to be made.

 ### `db, err = load_database(file_name)`